 Baked Apple Recipe with Delicious Fruit Mincemeat

-I remember my grandmother making us them when the winter closed in and we always thought they were delicious, especially with custard.
+I remember my grandmother cooking them for us when the winter closed in and we always thought they were delicious, especially with custard.

 This recipe is even more delicious, a baked apple recipe that I'm sure would make anyone feel better.
 It is a warming, seasonal, delicious recipe.